 If you submit your application by email and payment is required, you must either pay through the application form by selecting “pay online” or mail your payment to:

 Ministry of the Environment, Conservation and Parks

 135 St. Clair Avenue West, 1st Floor

 - The payment page of the application form with your credit card information.
 If you are paying using a certified cheque or money order, staple the cheque to the payment page.

-- The reference number of the application, which you can find in your email confirmation.
+- The reference number of the application, which you can find in your letter of acknowledgement.

 If payment is not received, it may delay the review of your application.

 You don't have to pay a fee, if you take water for:

 - irrigation and frost protection for agriculture, including: